gifaniasofia/Gifania_Repository/README.md

-# Python
+# Gifania_Repository

 Hi!
 My name is Gifania.
-I love Python, so here I will provide projects that I've worked on using Python.
+I love Python and SQL, so here I will provide projects that I've worked on.
 Hope you like it!